 If there was ever a piece of advice I could speak of from first-hand experience, it’s doing exercise.

-First things first, though, talk to your doctor before taking up any form of exercise and physical activity – no matter how “low impact” you might think it is.
+First things first, though, talk to your doctor before taking up any form of exercise and physical activity during pregnancy – no matter how “low impact” you might think it is.

 This differs from one pregnant woman to another, and only your doctor will be able to tell you which forms of exercise are safe for you and the baby you’re carrying at this point in your pregnancy.